 Please, no dogs or baby strollers allowed on the course.
 Please do not trespass onto private property.
 Per PPRR race rules, headphones, i-pods, or MP3 players may not be used during the race.
 Those not in compliance will be disqualified.

-Trophies are given to the 3 top finishers (with the handicap factored in)
+Trophies are given to the 3 top finishers (with the handicap factored in).
+These will be the first 3 runners that cross the finish line.

 This event started out many years ago as a straight prediction race with a mass start.
 The runners closest to their prediction were the winners.